Kanban Action Planner

 Triage mode

 • Calendar mode.
 Switch a board to a calendar that plots scheduled dates and deadlines together.
-Drag a card onto a day to schedule it.
+Drag a card onto a day to schedule it — or right-click any card and type a date in words (tomorrow, fri, next mon, in 3 days) with a live preview of the day that will be written.

 • Timeline mode.
-A Gantt-style view: one row per card, a bar spanning its start → end dates, milestone diamonds from a configurable list property, and drag-to-reschedule.
+A Gantt-style view: one row per card placed by its start date and an estimate (days by default; a note type can use its own property and unit — e.g. minutes), milestone diamonds from a configurable list property, and drag-to-reschedule.
+The Unplanned panel groups cards by note type, then status.

 Calendar mode